oxford-arc/arc-software-guide/docs/source/python/arc_jupyter.rst

       or http://127.0.0.1:8888/?token=1f4df891d02d913a7b926203a978c0b3060113c1607527bf

 .. note::
   In the above output, the last few lines contain key information.
-You will use the information from the last two lines to make a connection to the jupyter server.
+You will use the information from the last two lines to make a connection to the Jupyter server.

   In our example above we can see (from the penultimate line) that the server is running on node arc-c305 and the port is 8888: